hunzikp/map-classification/README.md

 It's currently just a collection of classes and methods, distributed across several stand-alone modules that have proven useful for my own work.
 If it turns out to be sufficiently generic, I might package this eventually.

-Your happily invited to contribute, just leave me a message!
+You're happily invited to contribute, just leave me a message!

 ## Pixel Classification